TTTTMMMM/chairLocations/README.md

 ```

-What I've seen is that the user has to have logged in before a Firebase user object exists.
-So, I'll need to grant the customClaims on the Firebase token upon login, not when the user has been added.
+The user has to have logged in before a Firebase user object exists, therefore granting customClaims must be performed upon login, not when the user has been added.

 ![](/markdownImages/validUserDocument.png)